The historic Amphitheater in Ottawa Park was WPA constructed in 1935-1936. It is located on a sloping piece of ground surrounded by

 Designed and maintained by the Ottawa - Jermain Park Advisory Board Toledo OH © 2017

 In 2014, we received a NatureWorks grant to start restoring the amphitheater.
-The 1st phase (drainage rebuild)
+In 2016 the 1st phase (drainage

-was just completed.
+rebuild) was completed.
 A grant for the 2nd phase has been submitted.
 This is all part of a 5 year comprehensive plan created

 for the Board by UT's 2014 Senior Civil Engineering students.

 The amphitheater can also be rented for private activities.

 For information and fees, contact: Shawn Sobel of the Toledo Division of Parks, Recreation and Forestry at 419-936-3887 or firstname.lastname@example.org